Isaac Farchi

-Isaac Farchi Sultán (born 12 June 1960) is an international businessman and a politician.
+Isaac Farchi Sultán (born 12 June 1960) is a Guatemalan businessman and politician.
 He is the son of the businessman Nissim Farchi Finkelstain, an Israeli born in Bulgaria, and Vilma Sultan Berchowitz, a Guatemalan of Israeli origin.
 Farchi was the first Jew to hold a public office in Guatemala.
-He ran as presidential candidate in the 2019 elections, Farchi won fifth place.
+He ran as a presidential candidate in the 2019 and 2023 general elections, placing fifth place in the latter election.

 He is currently the Government Commissioner for Investment and Tourism of Guatemala.